 We dug deep into the record books to pick this all-time lineup, and based the selections heavily on career statistics and Oklahoma all-time records, All-American honors, other awards and championships.

 Lauren Chamberlain — First base (2012-2015)

-At first base, we have the home run queen.
-And not just the Oklahoma home run leader, but the NCAA all-time record holder.
-Chamberlain still holds the NCAA record with 95 career round trippers and a .960 slugging percentage.
-She also leads Oklahoma in career runs scored, total bases and RBIs.
+At first base, we Lauren Chamberlain.
+She was once the home run queen, but the record was recently broken by fellow Sooner, Jocelyn Alo.
+Chamberlain is now second on the NCAA record list with 95 career round trippers and a .960 slugging percentage.
 Chamberlain was named to the 2012 and 2013 WCWS All-Tournament teams and was a three-time first team All-American.
 In the only year she wasn't named first team All-American, she missed 25 total games due to a back injury suffered in March and a partially torn PCL in her right knee in May — and still finished as a third team All-American.
 Chamberlain was one of three finalists for 2013 USA Softball Collegiate Player of the Year, and absolutely deserves a spot on this all-time roster.

 Amber Flores — Second base (2007-2010)

 The choice for second base was a tough one, with two great options in Flores and Caleigh Clifton.
 Clifton had an outstanding senior season but I went with Flores, whose career stats were slightly more padded.
 Flores was a three-time All-American and finished her career with a .369 batting average and 56 home runs, which ranks fourth all-time at Oklahoma.
 She was also a three-time finalist for USA Softball's Collegiate Player of the Year.